Del Monte Foods: History

 Del Monte became part of R.J.
-Reynolds Industries, Inc. (later RJR Nabisco, Inc.) in 1979.
-After being acquired by Kohlberg Kravis Roberts in 1988, RJR Nabisco sold several Del Monte divisions.
+Reynolds Industries, Inc. (later RJR Nabisco, Inc.), in 1979.
+After having been acquired by Kohlberg Kravis Roberts in 1988, RJR Nabisco sold several Del Monte divisions.
 The fresh fruit business was sold to Polly Peck.
 RJR Nabisco retained Del Monte Canada and Venezuela.
 The remaining food processing divisions, known as Del Monte Foods, were sold to Merrill Lynch, Citicorp Venture Capital, and Kikkoman in 1989.
 Kikkoman separately acquired Del Monte brand in Asia (excluding Philippines, the Indian subcontinent and Myanmar).
 In 1990, the European division was subject to a management buyout and Hawaiian Punch was sold to Procter & Gamble.
 Del Monte sold part of its Philippines division in 1991 and the remainder in 1996.
 In 1993, Del Monte's dried fruit division was sold to Yorkshire Food Group.
 In 1996, Del Monte sold its pudding division to Kraft.
-In 1996, Del Monte Mexico was sold to Hicks, Muse, Tate & Furst; the Central American and Caribbean operations were also sold.Texas Pacific Group acquired Del Monte in 1997.
+In 1996, Del Monte Mexico was sold to Hicks, Muse, Tate & Furst; the Central American and Caribbean operations were also sold.

+Texas Pacific Group acquired Del Monte in 1997.
 Del Monte acquired Contadina from Nestlé in 1997 and reacquired Del Monte Venezuela from Nabisco in 1998.
 Del Monte Foods again became a publicly traded company in 1999, and in 2002, it purchased several brands from US food giant Heinz in an all-stock transaction that left Heinz shareholders with 74.5% of Del Monte and original Del Monte shareholders with 25.5% of the company, and nearly tripled Del Monte Foods' size.
-Del Monte subsequently established an East Coast headquarters in Pittsburgh, home of Heinz, in a building which sits on a portion of the site of Three Rivers Stadium.
+Del Monte subsequently established an East Coast headquarters in Pittsburgh, home of Heinz, and in 2021 moved their headquarters to Penn Center West.

 Del Monte acquired the worldwide rights to the SunFresh brand, a brand of premium citrus and tropical fruits, in 2000.
 In March of the following year, it acquired the worldwide rights to the S&W brand of processed fruit, vegetable, tomato and specialty sauce products.

 On September 28, 2004, the site of Del Monte's former Plant No. 1 in San Francisco was dedicated as Del Monte Square.
 It was once the world's largest fruit and vegetable cannery.

 In 2006, Del Monte became the second largest pet foods company upon divesting its US infant feeding business and US retail private label soup and gravy businesses and acquiring two key pet brands.
-The company sold its Soup and Infant Feeding business in April 2006 to TreeHouse Foods, Inc. Del Monte bought Meow Mix in May 2006, and acquired Milk-Bone in July of that year from Kraft Foods.
-Also in 2006, Del Monte sold the S&W bean line to Faribault Foods.
+The company sold its soup and infant Feeding business in April 2006 to TreeHouse Foods, Inc. Del Monte bought Meow Mix in May 2006, and acquired Milk-Bone in July of that year from Kraft Foods.
+Also in 2006, Faribault Foods acquired the perpetual license of S&W branded dry soaked beans for North America from Del Monte.

-As a precautionary measure, in 2007 Del Monte declared a voluntarily recall of several of brands of its pet foods due to the 2007 pet food recalls.